unioslo/harborapi/docs/usage/models.md

 - `auto_scan`
 - `reuse_sys_cve_allowlist`

 For compatibility with the API, the type of these fields in the model have _not_  been changed to `bool`.
-When you access these fields, they will one of the strings `'true'` or `'false'`:
+When you access these fields, their value will be one of the strings `'true'` or `'false'`:

 ```py
 project = await client.get_project("test-project")